Skip To Main Content

 Progress

-Goal #2: By spring 2024, FastBridge earlyReading composite scores for African American kindergarten students will increase from 48% low risk to 76.1% low risk, as measured by FastBridge earlyReading scoring rubric.
+Previous Goal #1: By spring 2025, FastBridge earlyReading composite scores for kindergarten will increase from 63% low risk to 76.2% low risk, as measured by FastBridge earlyReading scoring rubric.

 Section I: Current SMART Goals and Action Steps Based on Analysis of Data